 Stains can also be treated with Sard Soap Bars, spray or roll on stain removal products.
 These can be found in major supermarkets.
 Do not leave on any longer than 2-3 days before washing the inserts.

-40-60 degrees with detergent (dosage recommended by your detergent manufacturer)
+40-60 degrees with detergent (dosage recommended by your detergent manufacturer- usually one full scoop/cap.
+Check detergent packaging for recommended amount for a heavy soiled load)

-1 Full dose on a cotton, everyday or heavy cycle on your machine or by the detergent manufacturers guidlines for load amount
+1 Full dose (scoop or cap) on a cotton, everyday or heavy cycle on your machine or by the detergent manufacturers guidelines for a heavy soiled load amount.
+You want this cycle to last 2 hours.

-Add a stain removal if necessary if insert has not already been pre-treated.
+Add a stain removal if necessary if inserts have not already been pre-treated.

-Hang nappies and inserts on clothes line in shade to dry- hang by pegging front and back of nappy sideways to avoid over stretching of elastics, or lay then over the runs of a clothes horse to avoid over stretching of the elastics
+Hang nappies and inserts on clothes line in shade to dry or 1-2 hours during the day in the sun.
+Hang by pegging front and back of nappy sideways to avoid over stretching of elastics, or lay then over the runs of a clothes horse.

 Tumble dry on a low heat ONLY (This should only be done occasionally.
 It's best to hang on a clothes airer/horse for best results)

-Do not exceed clothes dryer speeds of 800 RPM, as excessive speeds can over stretch the elastics
+Do not exceed washing machine speeds of 800 RPM, as excessive speeds can over stretch the elastics.
+Check your machines manual for spin speeds.
+Some machines might have medium speeds of 1000-1100.

 Do not wash the nappy shells, wet bag or swim nappies on a hot wash any more than 60 degrees as this can delaminate the water resistant lining and will void your warranty.
-To avoid damaging or fading fabrics, do not soak in chemicals or bleaches.
+(There are exceptions and this is one off sanitising or ‘strip’ methods.
+Please reach out to us to clarify and provide you with guidance) To avoid damaging or fading fabrics, do not soak in chemicals or bleaches as a regular occurrence.

 Nappy rash, skin barrier creams are fine to use but will require a warm to hot wash to remove oil and zinc residue that will impact absorbency.
 We recommend using a liner with nappy creams - we DO NOT recommend using 'flushable' liners as these are misleading and not to be flushed in toilets.
 We reccommend using a micro fleece liner which can be reused by washing with your nappies.